purtuga/SPWidgets/documentation/SPWidgets.SPControlUpload.md

     returning false (boolean) will stop flow from continuing.
 The check is strict; meaning that it has to be a boolean false in order for flow to stop.

         onPageChange: function(ev){
             // this=original $(selector)
             // so some processing
             return true; // allow form to proceed.
         }

 -   **uploadUrlOpt** :  *String.
 Optional.
 Default="".* <br />
     String of data that should be appended to the upload page url, following this '?".
     This string value is assumed to have already been properly escaped for use in the url.<br />
     _NOTE_: The option "MultipleUpload=1" is NOT SUPPORTED.

 -   **overwrite** :   *Boolean.
 Optional.
 Default=False.* <br />
     True or False indicating if document being uploaded should overwrite any existing one.
 Default is False (don't overwrite)

 -   **uploadPage** :  *String.
 Optional.
 Default="/_layouts/Upload.aspx".* <br />
     The relative URL from the WebSite root to the upload page.
     Default is "/_layouts/Upload.aspx".
 This value is appended to to the website full url, which is retrieved using SPServices utility.

 -   **overlayClass** :  *String.
 Optional.
 Default="".* <br />
     A css class to be associated with the overlay that is displayed over the iframe while loading of the page is going on.

 -   **overlayBgColor** : *String.
 Optional.
 Default="white".* <br />
     A color to be used for the overlay area that is displayed over the iframe wile loading of the page is going on.
 Default is white.
 Set this to null if wanting only to use a class.

+-   **checkInFormHeight** : *String.
+Optional.
+Default="25em"* <br />
+    The height of the displayed Form that is displayed when a file required CheckIn.
+The form is displayed after the file has been uploaded to the document library.
+The display of the form does not impact the layout of the page (it is displayed using position:absolute).
+New with v2.2

 -   **overlayMessage** : *String|HTMLElement|jQuery.
 Optional.
-Default="Loading...".* <br />
+Default="Working on it".* <br />
     String or object/element to be displayed inside of the overlay when it is displayed.

+-   **selectFileLabel** : *String.
+Optional.
+Default="Click here to select file..."* <br />
+    The label to display when no file is selected.
+New with v2.2

+-   **uploadDoneMessage** : *String.
+Optional.
+Default="Upload Successful!"* <br />
+    Message to display when file upload is completed.
+New with v2.2

+-   **fileNameErrorMessage** : *String.
+Optional.
+Default="The file name is invalid or the file is empty.
+A file name cannot contain any of the following characters: \\ / : * ? \" &lt; &gt; | # { } % ~ &amp;"* <br />
+    Error to display when file name is invalid (ex. contains unsupported characters).
+New with v2.2

+-   **noFileErrorMessage** : *String.
+Optional.
+Default=""* <br />
+    Error to display when no file is selected (but user clicks Upload).
+New with v2.2

 Event Object